C$ 646+ Cheap flights to Thailand

 What are the most popular places to fly to in Thailand?

-The most popular places in Thailand to fly to are Bangkok, Phuket City, Chiang Mai and Koh Samui.
+The most popular places in Thailand to fly to are Bangkok, Phuket City, Chiang Mai and Ko Samui.

 Reviews of airlines servicing Thailand

-Get a feel of what it's like to fly with EVA Air, Korean Air and ANA to Thailand by reading reviews from past customers.
+Get a feel of what it's like to fly with EVA Air, Korean Air and Japan Airlines to Thailand by reading reviews from past customers.
 In addition to providing an overall rating, users have also rated airlines in terms of entertainment options, comfort, food, crew/service, and boarding process.

 Entertainment